 Transcribe YouTube Videos

 Before you move on to the real-time video transcription method.
 It will be better to check if the video already has subtitles or not.
 Because YouTube natively provides a “transcript” option for such videos.
 To check, play the YouTube video.
 And, look for the cc button before the settings icon.
 Alternatively, you can click on the settings icon > select subtitles from there.

 Usually, videos uploaded after 2014 on YouTube offers English subtitles by default.
-And, these days many professional YouTuber also adds captions in their videos.
+And, these days many professional YouTuber also adds captions to their videos.
 And, you can easily download it.

-1. Click on “horizontal three dots icon” next to save option.
+1. Click on the “horizontal three dots icon” next to the save option.
 Click on “Open Transcript”.

-2. That’s it, on the right-side of played video, you will see Transcript of it.
+2. That’s it, on the right-side of played video, you will see the Transcript of it.

 3. You can simply select the whole transcript and copy it.
 (Just highlight all the text by dragging.
 And, press Ctrl + C to copy.)
 After that, paste this anywhere, or in notepad and your transcript will be ready.

 By default, YouTube highlights words that it might have picked wrong.
 That will make it easy for you to amend the transcription.
 Subtitles in grey color denote some mistakes.
-(Subtitles uploaded by YouTuber itself, will not be in grey color.)
+(Subtitles uploaded by YouTubers themselves, will not be in grey color.)